KiarieLinus/CountriesApp/README.md

 ## Design & Features

 The app has two screens namely the SearchCountryScreen which is the first screen that offers a list of grouped countries, clicking on a country item navigates to the  CountryDetailsScreen that shows details concerning selected country.
-The translations of the country names can be accessed by clicking the "world" button and choosing a language from the bottom sheet.
+The translations of the country names can be accessed by clicking the "world" button and choosing a language from the bottom sheet.Countries can be searched using the search bar and get a filtered list by continents and or timezones.

 The design is from [Design](https://www.figma.com/file/v9AXj4VZNnx26fTthrPbhX/Explore)

 ## Features to be added

-- Theming: Improve on the theming to make the mode change cleaner
-- List Filtering: Add the functions to filter the list by continent and time zone
-- Search Feature: Add function for the country list search feature
+- Fix BottomSheet: Make it a bit more dynamic
 - Map: Add a map of the country in the detail screen

 ## Challenges